EU signs off on a watered down ninth package of sanctions

 Amongst the 200 new names on the EU list are several media personalities and the owner of the National Media Group, Yuri Kovalchuk, with his family.

-Bloomberg learned that the list will also include seven governors allegedly involved in the kidnapping of Ukrainian children; Russia insists that the children are taken out for their own safety.
+Bloomberg has learned that the list will also include seven governors allegedly involved in the kidnapping of Ukrainian children; Russia insists that the children have been taken out for their own safety.
 Officials involved in the theft of Ukrainian agricultural products have also been included.

 Amongst the product bans are the supply of dual-use chemicals, electronics and motors for drones to Russia and to “any third countries, such as Iran, that can supply drones to Russia”.